RnoldR/robotinterfaces/README.md

       my_package/
 ```

 Best practice is to create new packages in the workspace/src directory.
-Mirrors will be setuop for build, log and install directories.

 ```
 workspace_folder/